amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 | 0x80 | 16 | [Lite signature](#lite-signature) |

 ## V0 Format
-This format is only used by the friends server, and possibly some 3DS games.
+This format is only used by the friends server, and some 3DS games.

 | Offset | Size | Description |
 | --- | --- | --- |